Samyang 85mm Review | Nikon | MF f1.4 Lens

 A mini Samyang 85mm review – my new favourite lens!
-Sample photos and portraits using the Samyang 85mm f1.4 lens on my Nikon DSLR cameras
+Sample photos and portraits using the Samyang 85mm f1.4 lens on Nikon cameras

 Samyang 85mm f1.4 Lens (Manual focus – Nikon Mount)

-Anyone who has seen my Flickr photos will know I like to shoot lens wide open.
+Anyone who has seen my Flickr photos will know I like to shoot lenses wide open.
 That being, at their widest aperture.

 My favourite Nikon lenses (x3)